Benefits of Obamacare

 Obamacare's strategy is working to slow the increase of health care costs.
 Between 1990 and 2008, health spending rose 7.2 percent a year.
 After the exchanges opened in 2014, spending on health care rose more slowly.
 It grew 5.3 percent in 2014 and 5.8 percent in 2015.

-That's one reason why the ACA could reduce the deficit by $143 billion over its first 10 years.
-In addition to reducing healthcare costs.
-It also shifted cost burdens to health care providers and pharmacy companies.
+Lower health care costs is one reason why the ACA could reduce the deficit by $143 billion over its first 10 years.
+If health care is less expensive, so is Medicare and Medicaid.
+Obamacare also shifted cost burdens to health care providers and pharmacy companies.
 Last but not least, it raised taxes on those earning at least $200,000 a year.
 Those taxes will be repealed under Trumpcare.
-That's why an Obamacare repeal will increase the debt.
+That's why an Obamacare repeal would increase the debt.

 Make Insurance Affordable